deep-1405/FlightsAndSearchService/README.md

-# Welcome to flight service
+# Welcome to Flights Service

 ## Project Setup
 - clone the project on your local
-- Execute `npm install` on the same path as of your root dirctory of the download project
+- Execute `npm install` on the same path as of your root directory of teh downloaded project
-- Create a `.env` file in the root directory aff the following environment variable
+- Create a `.env` file in the root directory and add the following environment variable
     - `PORT=3000`
-- inside the `src/config` folder create a new file `config.json` and then add the followinf piece of json
+- Inside the `src/config` folder create a new file `config.json` and then add the following piece of json

 ```
 {
   "development": {
-    "username": "YOUR_DB_LOGIN_NAME",
+    "username": <YOUR_DB_LOGIN_NAME>,
     "password": <YOUR_DB_PASSWORD>,
     "database": "Flights_Search_DB_DEV",
     "host": "127.0.0.1",